 Best of luck!

-Here we have the bookings calendar so you can check any month to see what's on and check if dates are available for your event.
+Here you can check to see what's on and if dates are available for your event.
+Please note this is a guide only, DO NOT ASSUME A DATE IS AVAILABLE TO BOOK.
+You must confirm with the bookings officer.
 For advance bookings, please call 01865 689452 and leave a message or e-mail to discuss your requirements.